ditekshen/is-wos/Analysis.md

 - Between 2020-04-29 and 2020-05-02, the operators started utilizing the M00nD3v stealer.
 - Between 2020-05-11 and 2020-05-13, the operators started utilizing the MassLogger stealer.
 - Between 2020-05-13 and 2020-06-03, the operators massively adopted MassLogger and M00nD3v for their operations.
-- Bweteen 2020-06-01 and 2020-06-03, the operators enabled HTTP-based exfiltration in MassLogger for a specific batch of samples (Jakartta).
+- Between 2020-06-01 and 2020-06-03, the operators enabled HTTP-based exfiltration in MassLogger for a specific batch of samples (Jakartta).

 ### Associated Open Directories:
 ```